kristoferbirgir/Projects/README.md

 # Projects
-It's project that I work on for entertainment and education
+It's projects that I work on for entertainment and education